 No, your claim under the Camp Lejeune Justice Act (CLJA) is a separate claim, and you are entitled to different damages like pain and suffering.

 It is possible that some disability benefits you have received from the VA in the past may offset part of your CLJA recovery.

 However, the VA has made clear your disability benefits will not be impacted by any award you received for your Camp Lejeune claim:

 What Are The Attorney Fees In Camp Lejeune Lawsuits?

-Under the FTCA, if your claim is resolved administratively (e.g. the claim is submitted to the DOD and it pays the claim), the attorney’s fee is capped at 20% of the total recovery.
-If your claim is resolved by settlement or judgment after the filing of a lawsuit, the Camp Lejeune attorney fees are capped at 25% of the total recovery.
+Specifically, if your Camp Lejeune claim is resolved before litigation, the attorney’s fee is 20% of the settlement.
+If your claim is resolved after filing a lawsuit, the attorney’s fee is 25% of the total recovery.

 In 2014, Frank J. Bove with the Centers for Disease Control and Prevention and several colleagues published a mortality study (the “Bove Study”) of civilian employees at Camp Lejeune exposed to water contaminated with solvents.
 The study concluded that elevated toxins in the water system at Camp Lejeune increased the risk of cancers of the kidney, liver, esophagus, cervix, multiple myeloma, Hodgkin lymphoma and ALS.